Darkyenus/wemi/DESIGN.md

 Initial query passed to Wemi through process arguments is parsed very similarly, but whitespace is not treated as a separator and argument boundaries are used instead.
 That way it is possible to leverage shell's own quoting rules.

+### Debugging tools
+To see which keys does some key depend on, prefix its invocation with `trace `, for example `./wemi trace run`.

 ## Distribution and installation
 WEMI is distributed as a runnable .jar file called `wemi`, which is also a valid `.sh` file.